iGeeky/wolf/docs/deploy.md

 \i path/to/wolf/server/script/db-psql.sql;
 ```

-View the created table:
+To view the created table, run the following command:

 ```
 \d
 ```

-Output a result similar to the one below, indicating that the database table was created successfully:
+The output should look similar to this, indicating a successful creation of the database table:

 ```
                List of relations